nanoporetech/dorado/README.md

 A summary file listing each read and its classified barcode can be generated with the `--emit-summary` option in `dorado demux`.
 The file will be saved in the `--output-dir` folder.

-#### Demuxing mapped reads
+#### Demultiplexing mapped reads

 If the input data files contain mapping data, this information can be preserved in the output files.
 To do this, you must use the `--no-trim` option.
 Trimming the barcodes will invalidate any mapping information that may be contained in the input files, and therefore the application will exclude any mapping information if `--no-trim` is not specified.

-It is also possible to get the demux application to sort and index any output bam files that contain mapped reads.
-To enable this use the `--sort-bam` option.
+It is also possible to get `dorado demux` to sort and index any output bam files that contain mapped reads.
+To enable this, use the `--sort-bam` option.
 If you use this option then you must also use the `--no-trim` option, as trimming will prevent any mapping information from being included in the output files.
-Index files (.bai extension) will only be created for bam files that contain mapped reads and were sorted.
+Index files (.bai extension) will only be created for BAM files that contain mapped reads and were sorted.
 Note that for large datasets sorting the output files may take a few minutes.

 #### Using a sample sheet